aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Before fitting, the engine opens FITS through the Astropy support already used by indi-allsky.
 Primary and image-extension headers are merged.
-It requires an explicit ASI676MC identity or, for a camera-bound manual upload only, generic legacy indi-allsky identity.
-It also requires `BAYERPAT=RGGB`, RAW16 even dimensions, 1x1 binning, zero Bayer offsets, and finite positive exposure plus finite non-negative gain.
+It requires an explicit ASI676MC identity or, for camera-bound manual upload and saved-FITS discovery, the selected ASI676MC identity when legacy headers are absent or generic.
+This fallback changes only the source of the camera name.
+It still requires `BAYERPAT=RGGB`, RAW16 even dimensions, 1x1 binning, zero Bayer offsets, finite positive exposure, finite non-negative gain, valid timestamps, decoded-size limits, and exact frame-shape matching within each purple/reference group.
 Repaired FITS marked `ASI676FX` and conflicting camera identities are rejected.
-Decoded image size is bounded independently of the compressed upload size.
 Every usable frame is classified with the same signature implementation used by live processing.

 A successful calibration requires: